Ryzeeeev/AutoCore-Fivem/README.md

 # Installation

+.
 Create a folder where you drag the program

-And

-You create a folder "AllVehicle" where you drag all Vehicles
+You create a folder "AllVehicle" where you drag all your vehicles.

 ![](https://cdn.discordapp.com/attachments/995991941172961392/995991952350781510/unknown.png)